kon104/heroku-wabapp-lab/README.md

-# heroku-wabapp
+# heroku-wabapp-lab
-myself app which execute in Heroku!
+myself laboratory works which execute in Heroku!

 created this site referencing these informations.